neilmca/newsapp-code-challenge-temp/README.md

 ```

 ## Example Output Feed
- Given business rules above and for the example data set provided the expected output feed will look like:
+ Given the business rules above and for the example data set provided the expected output feed will look like:

  https://github.com/neilmca/newsapp-code-challenge-temp/blob/master/expected-output.json